Abensett/Abensett/README.md

 <p align="center"><img src="https://i.imgur.com/A6bWGFl.gif"/></p>

+# 👋 Hey there

+I'm just a guy who loves building things with Python, C, C++, and Bash.
+From web apps to bots and automation scripts, I enjoy making things that are smart, useful, or just plain fun.
+My main focus is now security: understanding vulnerabilities, building secure systems, and learning how to outsmart the bad guys.

+## ⚙️ What I do

+- 🐍 Code in **Python** — scripts, bots, automations, small apps
+- 🐚 Use **Bash** for Linux automation and tooling
+- 💻 Working with **C/C++**
+- 🌐 Build fullstack **web projects**
+- 🤖 Develop **Discord bots**

+## 🎓 I also teach

+I run dev courses and workshops, like:
+- **Python** scripting / machine learning for beginners
+- **Web development** (frontend & backend basics)
+- **AI-powered apps** (chatbots, simple models, and APIs)
+- **Discord bot development**

+## 🔍 Interests

+- 🔐 Cybersecurity (always learning more!)
+- 🤖 🧠 Making automation smarter including AI
+- 💡👥 🔄 Explaining to others is how I sharpen my own understanding

+**Build smart.
+Stay curious.
+Share what you learn.**

+---

 ## 42 Post Core Curriculum Progress CYBERSECURITY
 | No  | Project                                     | Status |   | No  | Project                                   | Status |   | No  | Project                        | Status |